adaptivekind/app-of-apps/README.md

 # App of apps

-App of apps for Kubernetes lab environments for experimentation and learning.
+ArgoCD GitOps managed app of apps for Kubernetes lab environments for experimentation and learning.
+The app of apps provide git source of desired resources to for deployment in a Kubernetes cluster.
+ArgoCD automatically applies updates to the resources in the git repository to the Kubernetes cluster.

 ## Local k3d cluster